 The Board and the Dean of Students meet at the end of each semester to review the academic records of all students and to take such action as is necessary in cases involving academic probation, suspension, and dismissal.

 Throughout the academic year, the Board considers appeals involving the academic policies of the College and their interpretation.
 In extraordinary cases, the Board grants exceptions to faculty rules, but only by a unanimous vote of all three voting members of the Board.

 Students who wish to appeal an academic decision by a dean or who believe that they deserve an exemption from an academic policy may present a written appeal to the Board.
 The appeal must clearly describe the decision being appealed or the policy from which the student wishes to be exempted and must state the substantive reasons for the appeal.

 Each appeal must also have attached a detailed statement from the advisor regarding the appeal.
 Additional information may be appended to the written appeal if desired.
 Each appeal must be signed and include the student’s mailing address.
-Appeals may be submitted to the Registrar, the Dean of Students, or the chairperson of the Board.
+Appeals may be submitted to the Dean of Students or the chairperson of the Board by email.

 To request credit for off-campus study, a student must see the Director of Off-Campus Programs.

 Students are responsible for maintaining standards of academic performance established by their professors, but they will have protection against prejudiced or capricious academic evaluation.